 - 4 Where to stay in Galway

-- 5 Things to do outside the city
+- 5 Things to do on a day trip from Galway

 If you’re spending time exploring Ireland you might also like this post on the Beara Peninsula